 There is no simple way to determine how assets and a business should be equitably distributed.
 Various factors affect how the court determines how assets are to be distributed including:

 Once the court considers all of the above factors, they can then decide how property and businesses can be distributed amongst the separating couple.

 Equitable distribution can become difficult when a business is involved.
 Whether the business was owned by one spouse or jointly owned, it can be challenging to determine how the business is to be equitably divided.
 A business evaluation is often necessary to determine the total monetary value of the business including the projected income and cash flow.
 Said evaluation is completed by a forensic accountant employed to work alongside the legal counsel.

-The legal team at The Law Offices of O'Toole & Gunteski, LLC has more than 50 years of combined family law experience.
+The legal team at The Law Office of Darren C. O'Toole, LLC has been serving Monmouth and Ocean County for over 20 years.
 We can handle a variety of cases related to family law including property and business division.
 No matter how complex your case may seem, we have the needed skills to ensure you receive a positive outcome.